Deliverance (novel)

 Deliverance (1970) is the debut novel of American writer James Dickey, who had previously published poetry.
-It was adapted into the 1972 film of the same name directed by John Boorman.
+It was adapted into the 1972 film of the same name directed by John Boorman and was nominated for the Academy Award for Best Picture.

-In 1998, the editors of the Modern Library selected Deliverance as #42 on their list of the 100 best 20th-Century novels.
+In 1998, the editors of the Modern Library placed Deliverance as #42 on their list of the 100 best 20th-Century novels.
 In 2005, the novel was included on Time magazine's list of the 100 best English-language novels written since 1923.

 Plot

-Narrated in the first person by Ed Gentry, a graphic artist and one of the four main characters, the novel opens with him and three friends, all middle-aged men who live in a large city in Georgia, planning a weekend canoe trip down the fictional Cahulawassee River in the northwest Georgia wilderness.
+Narrated in the first person by Ed Gentry, a graphic artist and one of the four main characters, the novel opens with him and three friends, all middle-aged, middle-class men who live in a large city in Georgia, planning a weekend canoe trip down the fictional Cahulawassee River in the northwest Georgia wilderness.
 It's a last chance to travel on this wild river, which is scheduled to be dammed to create a reservoir and generate hydropower.
 Besides Ed, the protagonists are insurance salesman Bobby Trippe, soft drink executive Drew Ballinger, and landlord Lewis Medlock, a physically fit outdoorsman who has promoted the canoe trip.